marwahaha/spin-glass-reference/README.md

 On even mixed-spin glasses, we know a few more things:
 * If $$ALG \ne OPT$$, then AMP algorithms do NOT achieve OPT.
 This is regardless of whether $$\gamma_{ALG}$$ exists.
 Together with above, this implies $$ALG = OPT$$ if and only if AMP is optimal.
-* Any overlap-concentrated algorithm will achieve at most $$ALG$$.
+* If there's branching OGP, any overlap-concentrated algorithm will achieve at most $$ALG$$.
 (This comes from a study of branching OGP; see [[HS21]](https://arxiv.org/pdf/2110.07847.pdf)).
 For example, any approximately Lipschitz algorithms are overlap concentrated on even mixed-spin glasses.

 # Open questions